NRW-GEUBT/geuebt-core/README.md

 ## Usage

 Copy the content of the repository to an empty directory and link your upstream repository.
-Commit and push to origin.
+Add, commit, and push to origin.